imagej/imagej.github.io/_pages/cookbook/z-functions.md

 ### Sobel Filter Based Focusing

-The Stack Focuser plugin uses a Sobel edge filter to calculate “best focus”.
-Try “3” for the kernel value in the first instance.
+The Stack Focuser plugin uses a Sobel edge filter to calculate "best focus".
+Try "3" for the kernel value in the first instance.
 The result is a "height map" showing the focused images.
 This plugin only works on 8- or 16-bit images.
-It can result in a “pixelly” image.
+It can result in a "pixelly" image.

 ![](/media/Stack focuser example.png "stack_focuser_example.png")